sawan16/Python_practice_examples/README.md

 # Python_practice_examples
 #### This repository contains topic-wise notebook files to learn Python from the strach.
 You can practice with these examples, and create more interesting examples.
+## How to Use:
+#### 1. Offline:- Install Jupyter-notebook on your local machine, and you will be able to execute these files.
+#### 2. Online:- Copy the practice_code folder into your google drive.
+You will be able you to open these files in Google colaboratory.

 ## Books to Follow:
 #### 1. Python 3 Object Oriented Programming: Harness the power of Python 3 objects by Dusty Phillips, Packt Publication.